 Both of these statuses grant the holder the right to remain in the UK on a permanent basis and will have been granted under the old systems in place before the EUSS was introduced.

-Anyone with a valid permanent residence document will need to apply under the EUSS by 30 June 2021 to convert this to settled status.
-If they don’t, on 30 June 2021 their permanent residence will cease to be valid and they won’t have the right to remain in the UK.
+Anyone with a valid permanent residence document must have applied under the EUSS by 30 June 2021 to convert this to settled status.
+If they didn’t their permanent residence will no longer be valid and they won’t have the right to remain in the UK.

 They are affected in many ways however their right to live and work in the UK is unaffected.
 This is the case even if they are an EEA national who has acquired British citizenship.